tdreid/kate/README.md

-# vika
+# kate
-A boilerplate for starting web applications with Express 4 and Pug
+A boilerplate REST API on top of [Vika](https://github.com/tdreid/vika) which uses Express 4

 ## What's inisde:
 *A server side setup very similar to the result of express-generator...*